This article was previously published under Q213610

 Switch to the worksheet that contains the data, and then select the range A1:A9.

 To run the macro, point to Macro on the Tools menu, and then click Macros.

 Note In Excel 2007 and later versions, click Macros in the Code group on the Developer tab.

 Note To display the Developer tab in the Ribbon, click the Microsoft Office Button, click Excel Options, click the Popular category, click to select the Show Developer tab in the Ribbon check box, and then click OK.

-- Select the Delete_Every_Other_Row macro, and then click Run.
+Select the Delete_Every_Other_Row macro, and then click Run.